jpondugula/jpondugula.github.io/README.md

 ### Work Experience
 - Bookkeeping Assistant - Solution Innovators LLC, South Windsor, CT
-> In my role, I work with the accounting department to handle multiple internal and external jobs for the company.
-My responsibilities include monthly billing their clientele, reconciling of the books, managing sales tax, and calculating the biweekly payroll for employees.
-Communication is a vital part of my job; I regularly interact with different departments and senior employees to monitor the progress of tasks and ensure efficient completion.
-This interaction provides me with valuable exposure to the corporate environment, especially within an LLC structure.
+>
+  - Manage accounting tasks such as monthly billing, book reconciliation, sales tax management, and biweekly payroll calculation.
+  - Regular communication with various departments and senior employees for task progress and efficient completion.
+  - Gain exposure to corporate environment and LLC structure through daily interactions and responsibilities.
 - STEM Tutor - The Master's School, West Simsbury, CT
-  > As a top student in my school, I was chosen to tutor in STEM subjects like Python programming, chemistry, biology, and calculus.
-I focused on enhancing students' understanding, problem-solving, and critical thinking skills through a student-centered approach, adapting my teaching to individual needs.
-My aim was to create a supportive environment that fostered success in STEM areas, demonstrating both my academic expertise and my ability to effectively communicate complex concepts.
+  >
+  - Recognized for academic excellence, selected as a top 10% student tutor in STEM subjects including Python programming, chemistry, biology, and calculus.
+  - Employed a student-centered approach to enhance students' understanding, academic performance, and critical thinking in STEM areas.
+  - Tailored teaching methods to individual learning styles, fostering a supportive educational environment for effective STEM learning.
+  - Demonstrated both academic proficiency and the ability to impart knowledge engagingly and accessibly to students.

 ### Projects
 - Snake Game (Python)
+>
-> In my personal project, I developed a Snake game using object-oriented programming in Python.
-The game's objective was the recreate the popular Snake Game on Google.
-I encapsulated the game's logic into objects and different key classes, improving the efficiency of managing its behavior and state.
-I covered software development lifecycle, including coding, testing, and debugging, ensuring the optimal user experience.
+- Developed a Snake game in Python using object-oriented programming, mirroring the popular Snake Game on Google.
+- Encapsulated game logic into key classes, enhancing efficiency in managing game behavior and state.
+- Followed the software development lifecycle, including coding, testing, and debugging, for optimal user experience.

 ### Clubs/Activities